 - Your personal home insurance claims history

 In New Brunswick, the Financial and Consumer Services Commission is responsible for the licencing of insurers, adjusters, agents brokers and damage appraisers.
 It also manages the daily administration of the Insurance Act.

 There are many things you can do to save and lower the cost of your home insurance premium in New Brunswick.
 Here are some suggestions you can consider while shopping for online insurance for your home:

 - Bundle your insurance: Bundling always helps you save, whether it's your phone, tv and internet!
 So, if you have a car, or any other insurable item, think about going with the same insurance company, who will most likely reward you with a discount!

 - Increase your deductible: This is the amount you pay towards an insurance claim, so by offering to pay a higher percentage of a future claim, your insurance company will decrease the cost of your premium.
 But, keep in mind you will be paying more out-of-pocket when, and if, you ever file a claim.

 - Professional membership: Do you belong to a union, an alumnus at a particular university or college, or a CAA member?
 Some of the top insurance companies in Canada will offer a discount or group policies to professional members, associations and organizations.

 - Home Upgrades: Doing some upgrades will benefit you in the long term as well as possibly lower your insurance rate.
-Things like replacing knob and tube wirig, replace lead pipes with copper or plastic and updating the valuable parts of your home (basement, kitchen) should help.
+Things like replacing knob and tube wiring, replacing lead pipes with copper or plastic and updating the valuable parts of your home (basement, kitchen) should help.

 - Reinforce your Property: Doing this will prevent damage and liability claims as a result of certain risks such as snow, ice, overland flooding and sewer backups.

 New Brunswick, along with the rest of Atlantic Canada, can experience a bulk of environmental risks that will impact the type of home insurance coverage you choose.
-Here are some risks in the province that you may want to take into consideration when purchasing your home insurance:
+Here are some risks in the province that you may want to take into consideration when purchasing your home insurance in New Brunswick: